Thursday, January 23, 2025

 Call me Don.
 Who are you?

 Harry, aka Harry the Human.
-I'm a mind reader.
+I'm a retired mind reader.
 In my youth, in the hippy 60's, I did performances in the Haight.

 A hippy!
 I've always wanted to talk to a hippy!
 What is it with you guys?